fulyakocaman/PortfolioProjects/Intro_Machine_Learning/NumPy_Training_Validation/README.md

-In this project you will use NumPy to implement vectorized linear and polynomial regression models and compare their performance using separate training and test sets.
+In this project I used NumPy to implement vectorized linear and polynomial regression models and compare their performance using separate training and test sets.

 Experiments